-NS 275 Human Biology and Evolution (also Biological Sciences 275 and Anthropology 275)
+[NS 275 Human Biology and Evolution (also Biological Sciences 275 and Anthropology 275)

 Fall.
-3 or 4 credits (4 credits with discussion).
 S-U grades optional, with permission of either instructor.
+Offered alternate years.
+Not offered 1994-95.

-Lecs, M W F 10:10; optional disc to be arranged.
+Lec, W F 10:10; disc M 10:10.

 K. A. R. Kennedy, J. D. Haas.
 An introduction to the biology of Homo sapiens through an examination of human evolution, biological diversity, and modes of adaptation to past and present environments.
 Evolutionary theory is reviewed in relation to the current evidence from the fossil record and studies of the evolution of human behavior.
-Survey of human adaptation covers a complex of biological and behavioral responses to environmental stress.
-Human diversity is examined as the product of long-term evolutionary forces and short-term adaptive responses.
-Topics such as creationism, the Pitdown fraud, and sociobiology debate, genetic engineering, race and IQ, and racism are presented as examples of current issues in human biology.
-These topics and others are the focus on the optional one-hour weekly
+A survey of human adaptation covers a complex of biological and behavioral responses to environmental stress.
+Human diversity is examined as the product of longterm evolutionary forces and short-term adaptive responses.
+Topics such as creationism, the Piltdown fraud, genetic engineering, and race and racism are presented as examples of current issues in human biology.]